VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 4. Agent A publishes message to topic `devices/pnnl/isb1/hvac1`

-5. The PubSub subsystem publishes this message on it's VOLTTRON exchange.
+5. The PubSub subsystem publishes this message on its VOLTTRON exchange.

-6. Due to the federation link, message is received by the Pubsub subsystem of Agent A.
+6. Due to the federation link, the message is received by the Pubsub subsystem of Agent A.

 .. _RabbitMQ-Multi-platform-SSL: